light2620/ai-note-taking/README.md

 Implementation Explanation
 This section provides a brief overview of the technical implementation and architectural choices made during the development of the AI Mini Notes App.

+**Note**
+Only descriptions with above 50 characters summarise button works

 1. Architecture & Project Structure:
 The application utilises the Next.js App Router, leveraging its convention-based routing for UI pages (e.g., /, /auth) and server-side API endpoints (/api/summarize).
 Code is structured into logical folders within src/: